I made an assertion on Facebook, forgetting to use scare quotes and I’ve been asked to elaborate.

 And here we have ‘it’: under communist rule, in order to save both their mortal beings and their inner souls quite a lot of people apparently toed the line but nevertheless kept a mental reserve about what was happening around them.
 Not clinical/proper schizophrenia indeed but how would you call it?

 PS.
 I still have to explain where my shame came from.
-When I understood the contradiction between my fine theoretical demonstration about the relative superiority of ‘dialectical materialism’ above over all others and the day to day tragic consequences of that very materialism being transposed into practice I remembered how proud I was about the praise I received on that day.
-Remembering that empty pride never fails to make me feel ashamed of myself.
+When I eventually did understand the unbridgeable contradiction between my fine theoretical demonstration about the relative superiority of ‘dialectical materialism’ above over all other forms of materialism and the day to day tragic consequences of that specific brand of materialism being put into practice I remembered how proud I was about the praise I received on that day.